unsignedzero/PowerAnalyze/README.md

 # Version/Changelog #

+* New functions added to install a library if its not installed and then load it.
+* Bugfix: Body removed the first (n-1) elements, not n.
 * Sort function created for data frames in library.
 * Code base can now take in a processed and labeled csv and run svm on it.